Consensys/doc.teku/docs/HowTo/Load-Validators-No-Restart.md

 !!! important

-    If you started Teku by specifying individual validator key files or external signer public keys, then you must restart Teku.
+    * If you started Teku by specifying individual validator key files or external signer public keys, then you must restart Teku.

+    * You must restart Teku to remove validators.

 **Prerequisites:**